Copyright © 2007 - 2023

 - "Cashier's Checks" - So, called "Cashier's Checks," sometimes known as "counter checks," are supposed to be guaranteed fund-checks.
 However, after past difficulty with such checks, we require that our financial institution confirms your check behaves like one legally before we accept it.
 So, expect a delay for that confirmation to occur.
 Further, should we accept it, in the event that there is any period of repudiability, payment will have been considered made on the first business day follow what our financial institution says the last day of any repudiation period.
 Please do not ask us to release work product during a repudiation period.

 PERSONAL CHECKS ARE NOT ACCEPTED

-Due to way too many problems with personal (or business) checks, your check will not be accepted; please do not ask.
+Due to way too many problems with checks, whether personal, business, "cashier's" or "counter", your check will not be accepted; please do not ask.